peka01/helpdoc/ntr-test/docs/en/vouchers.md

 ## Tips for using cards smartly

-1. **Plan ahead**: Sign up for trainings early, but mark attendance only when you're sure
+1. **Plan ahead**: Sign up for training early, but only mark attendance when you're sure
 2. **Keep track**: Check your balance regularly
-3. **Cancel in time**: Can't make it?
+3. **Cancel on time**: Can't make it?
 Cancel attendance as soon as possible
-4. **Ask for more**: Contact administrator before you run out, not after
+4. **Request more**: Contact the administrator before you run out, not after

-## Common questions
+## Frequently asked questions

-**Can I use someone else's vouchers?**
+**Can I use someone else's punch card?
-No, vouchers are personal and cannot be shared.
+No, punch cards are personal and cannot be shared.

-**What happens if I mark attendance by mistake?**
+**What happens if I mark attendance by mistake?
-Cancel attendance immediately and you'll get the card back.
+Cancel the attendance immediately and you will get the card back.

-**Do I get cards back if I miss a training?**
+**If I miss a training session, will I get my card back?
-Only if you marked attendance and then cancel it.
+Only if you marked attendance and then canceled it.
 Did you never mark attendance?
-Then no card is consumed.
+Then no card will be used.